 Concessions offered for

 £50 per session.
 Concessionary fees are available for NHS front line key workers and students.
 Free 20 minute phone consultation to discuss working together.

 Sessions are available during the week (morning, afternoon and evenings) and weekend (mornings till midday).

 During the COVID-19 pandemic I can offer you sessions via telephone, Whats app, zoom, or walk and talk.
-To support you during the pandemic I can offer you sessions during the evening and at weekends, in addition to normal session times.
+To support you during the pandemic I can offer you sessions during the evening, in addition to normal session times.
 I will revert back to face to face contracting sessions when the pandemic has passed and it is deemed safe for both my clients and myself.